 Front-Panel Components

 The front panel of the Switch consists of LED indicators for power and for each 10/100 Mbps twisted-pair ports, and two 1000BASE-T Mini-GBIC ports.
-The ports of the DES-3526 and DES-3526DC are identical.

 Figure 1-1.
-Front Panel View of the DES-3526
+Front Panel View of the DES-3526 switch